madzera/happytree/CONTRIBUTING.md

 *commit*.
 This *Branch*, created by the collaborator, must indicate exactly the **Issue** number that he is working on.

-The following is a simple example if the collaborator wishes to contribute within Branch/Milestone/Version 1.0.2:
+The following image is a simple example when the collaborator wishes to contribute within Branch/Milestone/Version 1.0.2:

 <p align="center">
   <img alt="Example of a Branch" src="https://github.com/Miuey/happytree/blob/0.0.5/.github/resources/branch_info.png"/>